wakatime/wakatime-cli/TROUBLESHOOTING.md

 ## SSH configuration

-If you are connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force WakaTime to run locally instead on the server.
-This configuration is needed when the server you connect is shared among other people.
-Please follow [this](https://code.visualstudio.com/docs/remote/ssh#_advanced-forcing-an-extension-to-run-locally-remotely) guide.
+If you’re connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force WakaTime to run locally, for example when the server you connect to is shared among multiple people.
+Please follow [this guide](https://code.visualstudio.com/docs/remote/ssh#_advanced-forcing-an-extension-to-run-locally-remotely).